-(1) Includes securities beneficially owned (a) by the named persons or group members, their spouses and their minor children (including shares of Chemed Capital Stock, Roto-Rooter Common Stock and National Common Stock allocated as at December 31, 1994, to the account of each named person or member of the group under the Company's Savings and Investment Plan and under the Company's ESOP, or with respect to Mr. Gemunder allocated to his account as at December 31, 1994, under the Omnicare Employees Savings and Investment Plan, or with respect to Mr. Griffin, allocated to his account as at December 31, 1994 under the Roto-Rooter Retirement and Savings Plan), (b) by trusts and custodianships for their benefit and (c) by trusts and other entities as to which the named person or group has or shares the power to direct voting or investment of securities.
+- (1) Includes securities beneficially owned (a) by the named persons or group members, their spouses and their minor children (including shares of Capital Stock and National Common Stock allocated as at December 31, 1996 to the account of each named person or member of the group under the Company's Savings and Investment Plan and under the Company's ESOP or, with respect to Mr. Gemunder, allocated to his account as at December 31, 1996 under the Omnicare Employees Savings and Investment Plan), (b) by trusts and custodianships for their benefit and (c) by trusts and other entities as to which the named person or group has or shares the power to direct voting or investment of securities.
 "Direct" refers to securities in categories (a) and (b) and "Trustee" to securities in category (c).
-Where securities would fall into both

-"Direct" and "Trustee" classifications, they are included under "Trustee" only.
-"Option" refers to shares which the named person or group has a right to acquire within 60 days from February 1, 1995.
-For purposes of determining the Percent of Class, all shares subject to stock options which were exercisable within 60 days from February 1, 1995 were assumed to have been issued.

-- (2) Percent of Class under 1.0% is not shown. - (3) Messrs.
-T. Hutton, McNamara and Voet and Ms. Laney are trustees of the Chemed Foundation which holds 54,821 shares of the Company's Capital Stock over which the trustees share both voting and investment power.
-This number is included in the total number of "Trustee" shares held by the Directors and Executive Officers as a group but is not reflected in the respective holdings of the individual trustees. - (4) Shares over which more than one individual holds beneficial ownership have only been counted once in calculating the aggregate number of shares owned by Directors and Executive Officers as a group.
+Where securities would fall into both "Direct" and "Trustee" classifications, they are included under "Trustee" only.
+"Option" refers to shares which the named person or group has a right to acquire within 60 days from December 31, 1996.
+For purposes of determining the Percent of Class, all shares subject to stock options which were exercisable within 60 days from December 31, 1996 were assumed to have been issued. - (2) Percent of Class under 1.0 percent is not shown. - (3) Messrs.
+T. Hutton, McNamara and Voet and Ms. Laney are trustees of the Chemed Foundation which holds 66,153 shares of Capital Stock over which the trustees share both voting and investment power.
+This number is included in the total number of "Trustee" shares held by the Directors and Executive Officers as a Group but is not reflected in the respective holdings of the individual trustees. - (4) Shares over which more than one individual holds beneficial ownership have only been counted once in calculating the aggregate number of shares owned by Directors and Executive Officers as a Group.